How to Sleep Better - The Ultimate Guide!

 Ensure your Bed is Comfortable

 I know this sounds quite obvious but I cannot stress the importance of making sure your comfortable.
 If you’re not comfortable, you can’t relax and if you can’t relax you can’t sleep.
-To ensure your mattress is always doing it's job of supporting your body and keeping it comfortable, we recommend you replace your mattress at least once every 8 years and you should change your bedding every 1-2 weeks.
+To ensure your mattress is always doing it's job of supporting your body and keeping it comfortable, we recommend you replace your mattress at least once every 8 years, consider the type of mattress that is suitable and comfortable such as a latex mattress and you should change your bedding every 1-2 weeks.